julivanmeridius/udemy-microservices-springcloud/README.md

 # udemy-microservices-springcloud
-Microservice architectural style, and how to implement it with Spring technologies
+Microservice architectural style implemening it with Spring technologies